 Getting InDesign to See Your Fonts

-We use CS2 and we are having trouble with our fonts.
+We are having trouble with our fonts.
 When we open up a layout it will tell us the fonts are missing.
 I go to the library to check and they are there.
 I have replaced them as well.
 Why is InDesign not recognizing the fonts?

 There are many possible solutions here, and I invite readers to write in with your experiences.
 But here’s one trick I always like to try: InDesign’s Fonts folder.
 Most people don’t realize that InDesign has its own Fonts folder.
 It’s located in the same folder as the application itself (along with the plug-ins and presets folders).
 If you put a font in that folder, InDesign can almost always see it.
 Even better, you can put an alias (or “shortcut,” or whatever you want to call it) to a folder of fonts and InDesign can see all those fonts!